Flow-Scanner/lightning-flow-scanner-copado/README.md

 **You are all set.** To test the configuration, just perform a commit, and the Commit Action will call `Flow Scanner` after every commit.

-If you'd like to help us enhance Flow Scanner, please consider having a look at our [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).
+If you'd like to help us enhance Flow Scanner, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).